PrefectHQ/prefect/docs/getting-started/quickstart.md

 It may take a minute to set up the Docker image in which the flow will run.

 After a minute or so, you should see logs in the UI.
+Note that you won't see a flow run graph in the UI because we don't have multiple parts to our workflow.

 ![Managed flow run with metrics](/img/ui/deployment-managed.png)